joaopfonseca/ml-research/README.md

 contains the software implementation of most algorithms used or developed in my research.
 Specifically, it contains ``scikit-learn`` compatible implementations for Active Learning, Oversampling, Datasets and various utilities to assist in experiment design and results reporting.
-Other techniques, such as self-supervised learning and semi-supervised learning are currently under development and are being implemented in ``pytorch`` and intended to be ``scikit-learn`` compatible.

 The LaTeX and Python code for generating the paper, experiments' results and visualizations reported in each paper is